Hapzek/Data-Analytics-Valley/README.md

 ### On going projects:
 1. **Best Industries**

   México is a great country to live, but it's not a secret it can be harsh to land a dream job.
-This project is meant to underly the best industries to work on.
+This project is meant to underly the best industries to work at.

   I'll use data from a goverment institution, clean it, analyze it and create a dashboard using the following technologies: Python and Power BI.